 At Occidental, the preparation of the AFSSR is a continuing collaborative effort by the Campus Safety Department and the Clery Act Compliance Team (Clery team).
-The Clery team is led by the Clery Act Compliance Coordinator and includes the Title IX Coordinator; Director of Campus Safety; General Counsel; Director of Residential Education and Housing Services; Assistant Director of Student Conduct and Housing Services; Director of Human Resources; and the Project S.A.F.E.
+The Clery team consists of: the Title IX Coordinator; Director of Campus Safety; General Counsel; Director of Residential Education and Housing Services; Assistant Director of Student Conduct and Housing Services; Director of Human Resources; and the Project S.A.F.E.
 (Sexual Assault Free Environment) Manager/ Survivor Advocate.
 Crime statistics are gathered from the Campus Safety Department, those individuals identified as Campus Security Authorities, local law enforcement agencies, the Residential Education and Housing Services Department, the Environmental Health & Safety Manager, the Conduct Office, and the Title IX Office.

 Anonymous, aggregate statistics are gathered from the Survivor Advocate/Project S.A.F.E.
 Each year, the AFSSR is updated to include the most current College safety and security policies.

-The process by which the AFSSR is prepared involves the Clery Act Compliance Coordinator reviewing all of the crime reports which were gathered by the aforementioned entities and individuals, meeting with them to clarify any ambiguities, and then organizing and finalizing the classification of the reports for the annual statistics, taking into.
-She then reviews each of the most current safety and security policies, highlighting any revisions from prior policies, ensuring the most up-to-date and final policies are identified for inclusion in the AFSSR.
+The process by which the AFSSR is prepared involves the Clery team reviewing all of the crime reports which were gathered by the aforementioned entities and individuals, meeting with them to clarify any ambiguities, and then organizing and finalizing the classification of the reports for the annual statistics, taking into.
+The Clery team then reviews each of the most current safety and security policies, highlighting any revisions from prior policies, ensuring the most up-to-date and final policies are identified for inclusion in the AFSSR.
 Finally, she does a final revision and submits the AFSSR.

 Occidental notifies its current students and employees of the AFSSR's publication by email.
-A paper copy of the report is available to any current or prospective student or employee at the Campus Safety

-Department office in the Facilities Management Building on the Occidental campus.
-The AFSSR can be found on the Campus Safety Department website at oxy.edu/campus-safety; the Admission Office website at oxy.edu/admission-aid; and the Human Resources Department website at oxy.edu/human-resources/working-oxy.
+A paper copy of the report is available to any current or prospective student or employee at the Campus Safety Department office in the Facilities Management Building on the Occidental campus.
+The AFSSR can be found on the Campus Safety Department website at oxy.edu/campus-safety; the Admission Office website at oxy.edu/campus-safety; the Admission Office website at oxy.edu/campus-safety; and the Human Resources Department website at oxy.edu/human-resources/working-oxy.